Are Lawn Care Treatments Safe?

 - If a pesticide is sprayed in a liquid form, stay out of the treated area until it dries.
 Depending on weather conditions, we will often recommend that older children and adults stay off the lawn for at least two hours.
 If you inadvertently walk on grass with a pesticide that is still wet, leave the area and take your shoes off and rinse them off.
 If you were bare foot, wash your feet with soap & water.

-- We recommend keeping young children off the lawn for a minimum of four hours (or even just wait until the next day).
+- We recommend keeping young children and pets off the lawn for a minimum of four hours (or even just wait until the next day).

 - Mow your lawn at the proper height (3” – 4”).
 This will give you a healthier lawn which can better crowd out weeds, is more resilient to turf damaging pests and, the shade cast from taller grass makes it more difficult for weed seeds to germinate.
 These will all reduce the need for herbicide and/or insecticide.
 Just don’t let your grass to get taller than 6”.